-The Operations – Senior Assistant works under the direct supervision of the Operations Officer in support Somalia Humanitarian Explosive Management for Stabilization (HEMS) Project.
-In close coordination with the rest UNMAS HEMS team, he/she support the management of the overall operations in the field.
+The Operations – Senior Assistant works under the direct supervision of the Operations Officer in support of the Somalia National Army (SNA) Project.
+In close coordination with the UNMAS SNA support team, he/she support the management of the overall operations in the field.

-- He/she assist the HEMS operations team in day-to-day activities for contracted teams, analyzing team tasks and checking reports.
+- He/she assist the SNA operation team in managing day-to-day activities/IED training for SNA teams, analyzing team tasks and checking reports.

-- He/she facilitates and supports the provision and issuance of tasking order to the contractors delivering services to mitigate explosive threats across the Federal Member States (FMS) and state level.
+- He/she facilitates and supports the provision and issuance of tasking order to the contractors delivering services to mitigate improvise explosive device (IED) threats across the Federal Member States (FMS) and state level.

-- He/she provide assist the project to develop routine and ad hoc-reports on operational activities and during formal incidents/accidents BOI investigations.
+- He/she provide assist the project to develop routine and adhoc-reports on operational activities.

-- He/she verifies the project information management by updating project filing and documents, control the share driver/systems and ensure all project memories are properly archived.
+- He/she oversees the project information management by updating project filing and documents, control the SNA share driver/systems and ensure all project memories are properly archived.

 - He/she assist the project and other section in translation and interpretation to and from local languages.